Guide to University Libraries' First Year Success Series Sessions

 Register for this session with the First Year Success Series.
 Search for the session title or keyword "savvy."

-In this self-paced online Carmen session, you will learn the different types of misinformation that you will encounter.
-You will also learn tips and tricks that will help you verify the information you see on the internet and hear in the world, including: recognize confirmation bias, reverse image searching and lateral reading.
+In this self-paced online Carmen session, you will learn tips and tricks that will help you verify the information you see on the internet and hear in the world, including: recognizing confirmation bias, lateral reading, and the SIFT acronym to help you remember the steps to take when encountering information online.

 Learning Objectives